Live Captioning Service Options

 Available for Michigan Medicine Yes No Yes Yes N/A Yes Yes

-Notes As of January 2021, Zoom for Health has merged with Zoom on campus, and Zoom at U-M has live transcription available.
-Based on the Otter.ai recognition technology Free Free with product Free with product; requires Chrome browser Free with product.
-The feature appears to be experiencing some technical difficulties at this time, and may take some time to appear in meetings.
-Free option for 300 minutes/month (max 30 minutes per session).
+Notes Free.
+Refer to Getting Started With Automated Captions in Zoom for more information.
+Free Free with product Free with product; requires Chrome browser Free with product Free option for 300 minutes/month (max 30 minutes per session).
 Paid options are available; see Otter Plans for pricing.
 Requires per-use fee.
 If needed, American Sign Language (ASL) interpretation can be provided via Zoom.
-NCID maintains a spreadsheet of CART and ASL providers
+Providers are listed on U-M crowd-sourced spreadsheet of CART and ASL providers.
+Refer to Getting Started With Third-Party (CART) Captioning in Zoom for more information.

 Updated January 2023